brosca2/521-music-rec/README.md

 ### Execution

 1.  **Fetch Lyrics:** Run the lyrics fetching script (requires the `.env` file).
+Edit whatever songs as needed.
     ```bash
     python fetch_lyrics.py --songs_dir songs
     ```
 2.  **Generate Language Files:** Run the language detection script.
+Edit whatever languages as needed.
     ```bash
     python generate_language_files.py --songs_dir songs
     ```
 3.  **Run Main Pipeline:** Execute the main script to perform feature extraction and similarity calculation.
+It will print results to the console and also to a .csv
     ```bash
     python main.py --songs_dir songs
     ```

 ## Output

-The script calculates pairwise similarities for all songs in the `songs` directory.
+The script calculates pairwise similarities for all the songs in the `songs` directory.
 The final recommendations are saved to `song_similarities.csv`.
 This file lists each source song and its top 5 most similar songs from the collection, ranked by the combined similarity score.
+Multiple trial and error attempts have proven that results can be *extremely* different when tweaking the weights.